Los Angeles Rams vs. San Francisco 49ers NFL Championship Round Odds, Plays and Insights for January 30, 2022

 49ers stats and trends

-- In San Francisco's 17 games this year, it has nine wins against the spread.
+- San Francisco has 11 wins against the spread in 19 games this year.

-- So far this year, the 49ers have been installed as underdogs by a 3.5-point margin or more six times and are 5-1 ATS in those matchups.
+- This year, the 49ers have an ATS record of 3-1 in their four games as an underdog of 3.5 points or more.

-- San Francisco's games this season have gone over the point total in 47.1% of its opportunities (eight times in 17 games with a set point total).
+- San Francisco's games this season have hit the over on eight of 19 set point totals (42.1%).

-- When San Francisco records more than 21.9 points, it is 8-3 against the spread and 9-2 overall.
+- When San Francisco puts up more than 21.9 points, it is 8-3 against the spread and 9-2 overall.

-- In games that San Francisco amasses over 344.9 yards, the team is 6-4 against the spread and 7-3 overall.
+- In games that San Francisco picks up more than 344.9 yards, the team is 6-4 against the spread and 7-3 overall.

 - The 49ers have turned the ball over 24 times, one fewer times than the Rams have forced turnovers (25).